InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 * **Transcendental cosmology**: To fully understand how interface consciousness arises from interaction, we need to explore the _conditions of possibility_ of subjective experience and the spatio-temporal-causal structuring of the phenomenal world.
 This opens a 'cosmological' approach that moves beyond the confines of human-like subjectivity toward a more general account of how relational structures give rise to experiential forms, also informing scientific modes of knowledge.

-*	**Artificial phenomenology** is the study and creation (engineering) of interfaces that encode first-person perspectives in (natural or artificial) systems.[^3] Mathematization is essential for bridging first-person experience and computational system design (for example, using tools from topology and category theory).
+*	**Artificial phenomenology** is the study and creation (engineering) of interfaces that integrate first-person perspectives within natural or artificial systems.[^3] Mathematization is essential for bridging first-person experience and computational system design (for example, using tools from topology and category theory).

 *	**Our Goal**: develop a computational framework, formal models, and operational tests that clarify, engineer, and extend the ways in which agents—biological or artificial—could interface with the world.